 We start with the most significant implication of choosing a corporate card versus a personal credit card for business expenses, which would be liability.

-This is crucial, because liability and responsibility for paying off any charges on the corporate card ultimately lie with the company.
+This is crucial because liability and responsibility for paying off any charges on the corporate card ultimately lie with the company.
 So long as there is no legal wrongdoing, such as fraud or misappropriation of funds, employees are shielded from personal liability for authorised business expenses.

 For example, an employee might have made non-refundable deposits for a company trip that was cancelled at the last minute or made in error due to some miscommunication, and the company would be (rightfully) held responsible for settling the bill.

-A side-effect to this liability and sensitivity would be that the company owners and directors would likely only want to give corporate credit cards to a small number of trusted individuals, and it might not be practical to extend this access to all employees.
+A side-effect of this liability and sensitivity would be that the company owners and directors would likely only want to give corporate credit cards to a small number of trusted individuals, and it might not be practical to extend this access to all employees.

-On the flipside, asking employees to use their personal credit cards transfers the legal liability to them to settle payments.
+On the flip side, asking employees to use their personal credit cards transfers the legal liability to them to settle payments.
 This means employees may be left to make timely repayments in the event that the company shuts down or delays repayment for any reason.

 #2 Making Reimbursements

-As mentioned in the previous section, responsibility for settling bills for the corporate card lies with the company, which is either you, the entrepreneur, or the person(s) that handles your company’s finance matters.
+As mentioned in the previous section, the responsibility for settling bills for the corporate card lies with the company, which is either you, the entrepreneur, or the person(s) that handles your company’s finance matters.